DTS Neo:6 Decoder, SHARC

 - "Data RAM" for one instance, includes Stack, Scratch, Instance/State, Minimum Input and Output Single Buffers.

 - Input buffer size is 0.5KiB and output buffer size is 1.75KiB.

 - Frame size is 64 samples per channel.

-- The DTS Neo:6 decoder library for the ADSP-214xx platform is built using VISA mode to reduce code size.
+- The DTS Neo:6 decoder library for the ADSP-214xx/215xx/SC5xx platforms are built using VISA mode to reduce code size.